huggingface/transformers/docs/source/model_doc/beit.rst

 Experimental results on image classification and semantic segmentation show that our model achieves competitive results with previous pre-training methods.
 For example, base-size BEiT achieves 83.2% top-1 accuracy on ImageNet-1K, significantly outperforming from-scratch DeiT training (81.8%) with the same setup.
-Moreover, large-size BEiT obtains 86.3% only using ImageNet-1K, even outperforming ViT-L with supervised pre-training on ImageNet-22K (85.2%).
-The code and pretrained models are available at this https URL.*
+Moreover, large-size BEiT obtains 86.3% only using ImageNet-1K, even outperforming ViT-L with supervised pre-training on ImageNet-22K (85.2%).*

 Tips: